Skip to main content

 • If you're on one of those teams, reach out to your specialist for help and advice.

-• Ask your question, and a specialist will help you as soon as possible.
+• No worries if you don't know what exactly you need.
+Ask your question, and a specialist will help you as soon as possible.

 Accessibility specialists may engage with you in Slack, leave comments on your Figma mockups, write up their findings, or create formal GitHub issue tickets.

-Feedback from the CAIA team
+Receiving feedback from the ADE team

 Collaboration Cycle Design Intent and Midpoint Review Tickets